I have a confession to make … Before joining Absolute Escapes, I was a “march uphill, bag Munro, march back down” kind of walker.

 Nature enthusiasts might also benefit from packing a pair of lightweight binoculars – who knows what you’ll spot!

 Hopefully, armed with these tips, you’ll be all set for a successful first walking holiday, however, above all else, don’t forget to have fun and enjoy the beauty of nature around you!

 P.S.
 Considering planning a walking holiday?
-Absolute Escapes offers a wide range of exciting walking holidays across the UK & Ireland with something for everyone.
+Absolute Escapes offers a wide range of award-winning walking holidays across the UK & Ireland with something for everyone.
 Get in touch with one of our travel specialists to find out more and get your boots on the trail!